Discitis - A rare spinal infection that needs prompt medical assessment

 infection does not respond to antibiotics

-Recovery from discitis can be slow and requires patience.
+Recovery from discitis can be slow, even with appropriate treatment.

 -